philwhiles/frettler/README.md

 - m7 - minor seventh
 - M7 - major seventh

+The arguments are the same for the `horizontal` and `vertical` views.

-## Invocation
+## Command Line
-Frettlers invocation takes one of the following forms:
+Frettlers command line invocation takes one of the following forms:

  - frettler  ``command``  ``options``
  - frettler  ``instrument-command``  ``sub-command``  ``options``